nablarch/nablarch-document/en/application_framework/application_framework/web/feature_details/web_front_controller.rst

   An example web front controller configuration with two handler configurations, one for web applications and one for RESTful web services, is shown below.

-  First, in the component definition, set the web front controller with a different component name than ``webFrontController``.
+  First, in the component definition, set the web front controller with a handler configuration for a web application named ``webFrontController`` and the web front controller with a handler configuration for a RESTful web service named a component name different from ``webFrontController``.

   .. code-block:: xml